-- (a) minimise any soil erosion and control sediment generation; - (b) ensure any solar panels and ancillary infrastructure, and any other land disturbance associated with the construction, upgrading or decommissioning of the development, have appropriate drainage and erosion and sediment controls designed, installed and maintained in accordance with the relevant requirements in the Managing Urban Stormwater: Soils and Construction (Landcom, 2004) and the Managing Urban Stormwater: Soils and construction Volume 2A manual (Landcom, 2008),) or their latest versions: - (c) ensure the solar panels and ancillary infrastructure (including security fencing) are designed, constructed and maintained to reduce impacts on surface water, localised flooding and groundwater at the site: - (d) ensure the solar panels and ancillary infrastructure do not cause any increased water being diverted off the site or alter hydrology off site: - (e) ensure the solar panels and ancillary infrastructure are designed, constructed and maintained to avoid causing any erosion on site; and - (f) ensure all works are undertaken in accordance with the following: - Guidelines for Controlled Activities on Waterfront Land (NRAR, 2018), or its latest version; - Policy and Guidelines for Fish Habitat Conservation and Management (2013), or its latest version; and - DPI Fisheries Policy and Guidelines for Fish Friendly Water Crossings (2004) and Why Do Fish Need to Cross the Road?
+- (a) minimise any soil erosion and control sediment generation; - (b) ensure any solar panels and ancillary infrastructure, and any other land disturbance associated with the construction, upgrading or decommissioning of the development, have appropriate drainage and erosion and sediment controls designed, installed and maintained in accordance with the relevant requirements in the Managing Urban Stormwater: Soils and Construction (Landcom, 2004) and the Managing Urban Stormwater: Soils and construction - Volume 2A manual (Landcom, 2008),) or their latest versions; - (c) ensure the solar panels and ancillary infrastructure (including security fencing) are designed, constructed and maintained to reduce impacts on surface water, localised flooding and groundwater at the site: - ensure the solar panels and ancillary infrastructure do not cause any increased water being diverted off the site or alter hydrology off site; - ensure the solar panels and ancillary infrastructure are designed, constructed and maintained to avoid causing any erosion on site; - (e)(f) ensure the adequate management of water runoff (including potential contamination) from fire extinguishing activities during and after an on-site fire event; and - (f)(g) ensure all works are undertaken in accordance with the following: - Guidelines for Controlled Activities on Waterfront Land (NRAR, 2018), or its latest version; - Policy and Guidelines for Fish Habitat Conservation and Management (2013), or its latest version; and - DPI Fisheries Policy and Guidelines for Fish Friendly Water Crossings (2004) and Why Do Fish Need to Cross the Road?
 Fish Passage Requirements for Waterway Crossings (2004).